ravenrebels/ravencoin-key/README.md

 That is, use your 12 words to get addresses for Ravencoin main and test-net.

-This package uses coinkey, hdkey and coinkey to generate Ravencoin addresses.
+This package uses coininfo, hdkey and coinkey to generate Ravencoin addresses.

 ## Example get external and internal (change) addresses by path